 Ghami to Charang Trek:

-Ghami to Charang trek is a relatively easy and scenic side trek that passes through several villages and offers a panoramic view of the Himalayas.
-The trek starts from Ghami and ends in Charang, a beautiful village with traditional Mustang architecture and a large fortress-like monastery.
+The Ghami to Charang trek is a relatively easy and scenic side trek that passes through several villages and offers a panoramic view of the Himalayas.
+Starting from Ghami, the trek concludes in Charang, a beautiful village with traditional Mustang architecture and a large fortress-like monastery.

 Flora and Fauna